 In When Did Southern Segregation Begin (2002) John David Smith described the development of race relations as "the intersection of "race," "place," and "space."
-Smith cited historian Roger A. Fisher whose "evolutionary concept of segregation in the South" differentiated "between segregation by custom, habit, or practice (de facto segregation) and segregation by specific law (de jure segregation)" as a means to understand the progression of events that ultimately led to the Jim Crow laws.2 How whites used a combination of de facto and de jure segregation to control the position of African Americans in society illustrated a continuation of traditional southern ideology about race and demonstrated how whites adapted their customs into laws to portray African American inferiority.
+Smith cited historian Roger A. Fisher whose "evolutionary concept of segregation in the South" differentiated "between segregation by custom, habit, or practice (de facto segregation) and segregation by specific law (de jure segregation)" as a means to understand the progression of events that ultimately led to the Jim Crow laws.
+How whites used a combination of de facto and de jure segregation to control the position of African Americans in society illustrated a continuation of traditional southern ideology about race and demonstrated how whites adapted their customs into laws to portray African American inferiority.
 As the freedpeople fought for a better existence, whites continued to attack the civil right of African Americans whenever the opportunity presented itself.
+W.E.B Du Bois poignantly noted that the freedmen "stood a brief moment in the sun; and then moved back again towards slavery."
+The ability to adapt to their ever-changing condition spoke volumes about the freedpeople's tenacity and resolve.

-1 John David Smith, When Did South Segregation Begin?
+&lt;sup>1 John David Smith, When Did South Segregation Begin?
 (Boston: Bedford/St. Martins, 2002), 4.